swaptacular/swpt_trade/README.md

 PROTOCOL_BROKER_QUEUE_ROUTING_KEY=#

 # All outgoing RabbitMQ messages are first recorded in the
-# PostgreSQL database, and then are "fulshed" to the RabbitMQ
+# worker's PostgreSQL database, and then are "fulshed" to the
-# message broker.
+# RabbitMQ message broker.
 The specified number of
 # processes ("$FLUSH_PROCESSES") will be spawned to flush
 # messages (default 1).
 Note that FLUSH_PROCESSES can be set to
 # 0, in which case, the container will not flush any messages.